Geonovum/KP-APIs/Werkgroep Authenticatie Autorisatie/4-Nederlands Profiel OAuth.md

 Refresh tokens SHOULD be signed with [JWS] [[rfc7515]] using the same private key and contain the same set of claims as the access tokens.

 The authorization server MAY encrypt access tokens and refresh tokens using [JWE] [[rfc7516]] .
 Encrypted access tokens MUST be encrypted using the public key of the protected resource.
 Encrypted refresh tokens MUST be encrypted using the authorization server's public key.

+**NLprofile**

+SHOULD encrypt instead of MAY encrypt?
+FIXME Which key / how to obtain key of protected resource?

+TODO use PKIo when inter-organisational, see above.

+**/NLProfile**

 ### [3.2.2.](#rfc.section.3.2.2) Introspection